WellingtonLobato/flexe/README.md

 Instant Flexe is a virtual machine you can use to quickly try out Flexe or to run Flexe on systems you do not have administrative access to.
 [Instant Flexe](https://drive.google.com/file/d/1AKOdnB7UYMtabeHEz1AlBlQEUpy-Vvdz/view?usp=sharing)

+## !!WARNING!!
+Make sure to check the option 'Enable Nested VT-x/AMD-V' in VirtualBox to properly run the VM.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.